NeoBert/liudengfeng-zipline/docs/source/bundles.rst

 	 $ CSVDIR=/path/to/your/csvs zipline ingest -b custom-csvdir-bundle

-If you would like to use equities that are not in the NYSE calendar, or the existing zipline calendars, you can look at the ``Trading Calendar Tutorial`` to build a custom trading calendar that you can then pass the name of to ``register()``.
+If you would like to use equities that are not in the XSHG calendar, or the existing zipline calendars, you can look at the ``Trading Calendar Tutorial`` to build a custom trading calendar that you can then pass the name of to ``register()``.